ziqiaow/RetroGE/README.md

 ```
 scale(x, center = TRUE, scale = TRUE)
 ```
-Another thing to mention is that when factor variables contains group with fewer than 5 individuals, the algorithm may return error.
-Therefore, it is generally recommended to have factors with at least 5 samples in each group.
+Another thing to mention is that when factor/categorical variables contain a group/category with fewer than 5 individuals, the algorithm may return error.
+Therefore, it is generally recommended to have categories with at least 5 samples in each group.

 ## Questions
 Please send your questions/suggestions to zwang389@jhu.edu